MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_game_library/index.md

 3. Enter the command `dotnet sln add ./MonoGameLibrary/` to add the newly created class library project to the *MonoGameSnake.sln* solution file.

 ## Adding a Reference To The Class Library
 Now that the game library project has been created, a reference to it needs to be added in our game project.
-Without adding a reference, then our game project will be unaware of anything we add to the class library.
+Without adding a reference, our game project will be unaware of anything we add to the class library.
 To do this:

 ### Visual Studio Code
 To add the game library project as a reference to the game project in Visual Studio Code: